-Fair and transparent comparison of information extraction engines is problematic for several reasons.
+Fair and transparent comparison of information extraction engines is difficult due to several reasons.

-Furthermore, most vendors do not provide public access to their platforms, so data is hard to obtain.
-Since they’re not cloud-based, open solutions, testing each tool’s capability isn’t simple.
+Furthermore, most vendors do not provide public access to their platforms so data isn’t easy to get.
+Since they’re not cloud-based, open solutions, testing the capability of each tool isn’t simple.

-The biggest challenge, however, is the need for publicly available and well-crafted datasets for extracting information from standard document types such as invoices or receipts.
-Since invoices and receipts contain sensitive data concerning transactions, only a few datasets can be used to test the accuracy.
+Perhaps the biggest challenge is, however, the lack of publicly available and well-crafted datasets for extracting information from common document types such as invoices or receipts.
+Since invoices and receipts contain sensitive data concerning transactions, there are very few datasets that can be used to test the accuracy.